 The construction industry is incredibly dangerous and construction workers frequently see more serious injuries and deaths per year than other employment industries.
-Our Atlantic City construction accident attorneys know from experience that construction accident cases often involve devastating circumstances due to permanent and sometimes fatal injuries.
+Our Construction Accident Attorneys know from experience that construction accident cases often involve devastating circumstances due to permanent and sometimes fatal injuries.
 For our construction accident cases, we conduct a thorough investigation and sift through every single fact and detail of the accident in order to determine recovery options that are available to injured construction workers and their loved ones.
 Contrary to what you may often hear, construction accident recovery is not necessarily limited to workers’ compensation claims.
 See below for details on third-party liability.

 Serious construction injuries often result from a handful of common types of construction accidents including the following: